-At a time when mentoring in leadership is becoming ever more important (consider the role of incubators in grooming entrepreneurs, or the Uber CEO Travis Kalanick admitting that he needs coaching after a disastrous encounter with one of his Uber drivers), the ability to communicate well is still overlooked.
+At a time when mentoring in leadership is becoming ever more important (consider the role of incubators in grooming entrepreneurs or the Uber CEO Travis Kalanick admitted that he needs coaching after a disastrous encounter with one of his Uber drivers), the ability to communicate well is still overlooked.

 Leadership isn’t just about ideas.
 It’s also about communicating them.
-Effective leadership galvanises people.
+Effective leadership galvanizes people.
 It helps retain staff members.
-A leader with good communication skills serves as a font for organisational culture – by constantly reinforcing company values through communication.
+A leader with good communication skills serves as a font for organizational culture – by constantly reinforcing company values through communication.

 They say leaders are born, not made.
 Wrong.
 The qualities and skills for effective leadership can be learnt.
 The ability to communicate clearly is just a skill – and gets better with practice.

 So let’s get to the heart of the matter.
 What points should a leader to communicate well keep in mind?
 Here’s a blueprint.